wenqianchua/MDEF/docs/term02/04-remixingmaterials.md

 As a group, we decided to use orange peel as the main ingredient.
 I was able to collect a large bag of orange peels from a local fruit vendor to execute the experiment.
 We have also explored different methods to work with the orange peels to give it a second life.

+We were able to use the collected orange peels to start an experiment.
+First we sterilized the orange peels in a pressure cooker for about 30 minutes.
+Then, we added some mycelium and mix well.
+That was the first exploration that we tried making new materials with orange peels.

+Besides that, we experimented with both wet and dry orange peels, mixing it with eggshells to form a dough like material to make our compostable flower pot.
+It is very interesting, as we also added tea leaves in one of the mixture to make our flower pot more 'nutritious'.
+There have been a couple fail attempts, but we were still able to learn from our experimentations.

 ## Final Presentation

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQjwELS_tVeeGxQCWpacXyekfA70PH8oJnDA69kNYzHA8wr1SCJGlHVOQb0-5qvoaGbVi8SWo8l4Ip1/embed?start=true&loop=true&delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>